See yourself realistically 2: Identify challenges in your life

 Estimated reading time: 7 minutes

-One of life’s challenges is undertake a self-assessment.
-This helps you see how you’re managing in major areas of life.
-After you’ve worked out what’s going well, it’s time to identify challenges you in your life.
+One of life’s most rewarding tasks is do a self-assessment.
+Although it can be confronting, the benefits are enormous.
+You’ll see exactly how you’re managing in major areas of life.
+After you’ve worked out what’s going well, you can identify challenges in your life.

 In the last article, Alice started her self-assessment.

-In the first step, she listed what was going well in each domain of life.
-After reviewing what she’d written, she concluded she’s doing a reasonable job overall.
+After listing what was OK in each domain of life, she concluded she’s doing a reasonable job overall.

 Identify areas to work on

-Alice can now use this information to find ways to:
+Alice is now going to use her list of problem areas to find ways to:

 Make her life less stressful